 2. Second, by selecting “Edit” action from the floating menu.

 You can also use keyboard shortcuts in the risk management table: to edit a risk, click on the cell you wish to edit.
 To save entered text in a cell, press “Enter”; to delete entered text in a cell that you added, press “Escape”.
 For saving a selected “Severity” or “Probability”, double-click “Enter” after selecting the desired level.

 To delete or remove a risk from the table, select the correct risk from the table by hovering on it with a cursor.
 Then click on the “Delete” button of the floating menu.
 The risk itself will not be deleted!
-It will be changed from “Open” status of JIRA issue workflow to the “Done” state.
-Thus, there is always an option to undo the delete action by opening the JIRA issue view and manually changing the issue status back to “Open”.
+It will be changed from “Open” status of Jira issue workflow to the “Done” state.
+This provides you with an option to undo the delete action by opening the Jira issue view and manually changing the issue status back to “Open”.

 Assignment of risk classes (e.g. High, Medium, Low, TBD) is done automatically according to the risk matrix configuration after you have defined the values of severity and probability of the risk under assessment.
-The risk class of each risk under investigation will be assigned to each risk automatically based on the value of severity and probability of that risk.
-Risk class is defined in the risk matrix.
-Risk class cannot be assigned automatically to risks prior to defining the risk classes by setting the values of severity and probability.
+The risk class of each risk under investigation will be assigned automatically based on the value of severity and probability of that risk.
+Risk classes are defined in the risk matrix.
+Risk class cannot be assigned automatically to risks in the risk table before you have defined the risk classes by setting the values of severity and probability in the risk matrix/model view.
 Until that time, the value of a risk class will remain “TBD” (To Be Determined).

-According to the risk management process, each risk has two values of risk class assigned: initial risk class, and the final (residual) risk class after the mitigation has been completed.
-Thus, there are two values of severity and probability and two values of risk class columns on the risk management table corresponding to initial and residual risks.
+According to the risk management process described in ISO14971, each risk has two values of risk class assigned: initial risk class, and the final (residual) risk class after the mitigation has been completed.
+This is why there are two values of severity and probability and two values of risk class columns on the risk management table corresponding to the initial and the residual risks.